queueup-dev/omnipay-acapture/README.md

     ->setUserId('youruserid')
     ->setEntityId('yourentityid');
 ```
-### Creating a payment
+### Creating a payment (server-to-server)
-Once you have setup the gateway you can create a PaymentRequest;
+This payment requests requires you to be PCI compliant for credit cards.
 ```
 $purchaseRequest = $gateway->purchase();
 $purchaseRequest